 Dayton is a somewhat small town located in the state of Nevada.
 With a population of 8,948 people and two constituent neighborhoods, Dayton is the 14th largest community in Nevada.
 Much of the housing stock in Dayton was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Dayton economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Dayton, where the median household income is $47,482.00.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dayton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Dayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dayton are a mix of both white- and blue-collar jobs.
 Overall, Dayton is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dayton who work in office and administrative support (16.49%), sales jobs (13.65%), and management occupations (7.62%).
+There are especially a lot of people living in Dayton who work in office and administrative support (19.11%), sales jobs (16.86%), and management occupations (7.89%).

-Being a small town, Dayton does not have a public transit system used by locals to get to and from work.
+Dayton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Dayton is a very ethnically-diverse town.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Native American.
 Dayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.43% of the town’s residents.
-Important ancestries of people in Dayton include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 16.59% of the town’s residents.
+Important ancestries of people in Dayton include Irish, English, Scottish, and Italian.